Les Mercuriales

 Les Mercuriales are twin towers in Bagnolet, along the Boulevard Peripherique, in Paris, France.
 They were built in 1975, and are named Levant (Eastern) and Ponant (Western).
+They are the tallest twin towers in the EU and Europe’s second tallest twin towers after City of Capitals in Moscow.
+The architecture of the tower was inspired by the twin towers of the former World Trade Center in New York City.

 Description

 These towers were part of a larger project in the business district of eastern Paris, designed to rebalance the western district La Defense.
 This project was interrupted by the first oil crisis, leaving the isolated towers on the A3 motorway interchange.

 Not counting the antennas, the towers are the third highest in the Seine-Saint-Denis administrative division, behind Tour Pleyel (143m) and behind the Tour La Villette (125m).
 Including the antennas, the West Tower is the highest in Seine-Saint-Denis with a peak at about 175m, while the East Tower is the second highest at 141m.